 This page is about one of the pieces in the "Catalogue d'Oiseaux" (Catalogue of the Birds) by the French composer Olivier Messiaen (1908-1992).
 This page also has information which can be found in the book Messiaen by Robert Sherlaw Johnson (hereafter RSJ-M), J M Dent & Sons Ltd, London, 1975, page 148.

-In the early noughties, I described my interests by saying that I wanted to turn three separate activities into one, and now (July 2017) those three activities are still (1) reconciliation between mathematics and those who fear and hate it, (2) reconciliation between civilization and the natural world, and (3) my own pursuit of mathematics and physics.
+In the late 1990s and early 2000s, I described my interests by saying that I wanted to turn three separate activities into one, and now (April 2018) those three activities are still (1) reconciliation between mathematics and those who fear and hate it, (2) reconciliation between civilization and the natural world, and (3) my own pursuit of mathematics and physics.
 I do feel that I have done the unification.
 But now, as before, to undertake such a task without music would be a grave mistake, and I have chosen to emphasize Messiaen for two reasons: First, Messiaen is relevant to the task of making easy that which is difficult.
 Second, Messiaen's Catalogue of the Birds is highly relevant to the issue of establishing an harmonious relationship between civilization and the biosphere.
-Below, I will explain first what I'm doing to enjoy Messiaen's Catalogue d'Oiseaux, and then I'll talk about how I would like to encorporate Messiaen into my mathematical pursuits.--
+Below, I will explain first what I have done to enjoy Messiaen's Catalogue d'Oiseaux, and then I'll talk about how I would like to encorporate Messiaen into my mathematical pursuits.--

 For the pieces in Catalogue d'Oiseaux, I have written on paper the form diagrams from Robert Sherlaw Johnson's book Messiaen.
 Then, using a stop watch and a recording by , I have written down the precise time at which each bird or feature is heard.
 I find this activity to be both enjoyable and rewarding.
 In fact, I showed this to a friend who has a music background, and he said it made him able to understand Messiaen as he never had before.